threebytesfull/matrix-pi/README.md

 If your board has a different address, you'll want to change the address hard-coded at the top of the script.

+## Extras

+There's a script called `matrix_leds.py` which can set specified LEDs on individually - that may be useful for testing too.
+You can specify LEDs either by coordinates or by their logical number in hex:

+    # turn on three LEDs
+    python matrix_leds.py 7 9 b0

+    # turn on top left corner and top right corner LEDs
+    python matrix_leds.py 0,0 23,0

+It can also show a map of the physical connections for each LED:

+    python matrix_leds.py -p

+and a logical map with the LED numbers in hex (the same numbers it expects on the command line):

+    python matrix_leds.py -l